HyperSwitchAI/starter-templates/python/README.md

 pip install -r requirements.txt
 ```

-3. Create a `.env` file in the root directory with your credentials:
+3. Create a `.env` file in the `python` directory with your HyperSwitchAI credentials:
 ```env
 USERNAME=your_username
 PASSWORD=your_password